Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Application Example

-Two remarks on Alg.~\ref{AlgEP} are made as follows: First, it follows the message update rules of EP, but appears differently in comparison with the general EP presentation in terms of $\{m_{a\rightarrow i}(x_i),n_{i\rightarrow a}(x_i)\}$.
-This is an outcome of applying proper simplification with respect to the specific system model.
-For instance, as our ultimate goal is to estimate $\fat{x}$ the message updates for the auxiliary variable $\fat{z}$ are absorbed into the messages for $\fat{x}$ in the presentation of Alg.~\ref{AlgEP}.
-Second, we note that from step $4$ to $7$, the computations for $n=1,2\dots,N$ are simultaneously executed.
+{Two remarks on the derived EP algorithms are made as follows: First, due to the notation simplification w.r.t. the specific system model, it appears differently in comparison with the classic EP presentation in terms of $\{m_{a\rightarrow i}(x_i),n_{i\rightarrow a}(x_i)\}$ and the auxiliary variable $\fat{z}$ is absorbed into the messages for $\fat{x}$.} Second, we note that from step $4$ to $6$, the computations for $n=1,2\dots,N$ are simultaneously executed.
 Such parallel scheduling is beneficial to limit the processing latency when $N$ tends to be large.
 In principle, other scheduling schemes are applicable as well.
 The developed framework permits to define the structure of the algorithm.
 Scheduling on top of it remains as a design freedom, which is beyond the scope of this work.